WillForan/zim-wiki-mode/readme.md

-# zimwiki-mode
+# zim-wiki-mode
 An elisp package for editing [zim-wiki](http://zim-wiki.org) in emacs.

-This package primarily provides convenient page linking and journaling by extending `dokuwiki-mode` and wrapping functions around `helm-projectile` and `helm-ag`.
+This package primarily provides convenient page linking and journaling by extending `dokuwiki-mode` and wrapping functions around `helm-projectile`, `helm-ag`, and `link-hint`.
+A hydra menu is provided with `pretty-hydra`.

 ### Motivation
 Even though any editor can edit zim's plain text files, none are particularly efficient.
-Hopefully, `zimwiki-mode` reduces that friction in emacs.
+Hopefully, `zim-wiki-mode` reduces that friction in emacs.

 ## Demo
-using zimwiki-mode with evil-mode and leuven theme
+using zim-wiki-mode with evil-mode and leuven theme

 ![demo gif](demo.gif?raw=true)

-  0. <kbd>C-c n</kbd> go to the "now" page
+  0. <kbd>C-c C-n</kbd> go to the "now" page
-     * now page date format defined by `zimwiki-journal-datestr`
+     * now page date format defined by `zim-wiki-journal-datestr`
   1. <kbd>C-c l</kbd> create a new page in hierarchy by searching current tree
      * via `helm-projectile`
   2. <kbd>C-c RET</kbd> follow the link we just created